 When we asked if we could sit outside in the drizzle to admire Rome in the rain, the annoyed waiter shrugged his shoulders, shook his gray head and warned, “You sit outside.
 You stay outside.”
 Needless to say, we opted to eat indoors in case the rain persisted.
 I had the cacio e pepe, a simple but deliciously rich cheese and pepper pasta.
 Then Mr. McGrumpy brought out this beautiful Insalata Caprese that blew my mozzarella-lovin’ mind.

-“Well, we’ve walked like the Romans all goddam day.” — Mandy, upon returning home after traversing the city on foot
+“Well, we’ve walked like the Romans all goddam day.” — my travel companion, Mandy, upon returning home after traversing the city on foot

 “I’m not afraid of the Italian armpit.” – Jessie, in response to our early exit from the crowded, smelly bus